 Model Energy & Green Codes

-NBI works collaboratively with a wide range of industry partners to bring model energy codes up to current market capabilities in terms of energy efficiency.
+NBI works collaboratively with a wide range of industry partners to bring model energy codes up to current market capabilities.
 Measures promoted by NBI include higher efficiency standards for equipment and advanced design strategies such as daylighting.
 Once adopted by states and local jurisdictions, the model code becomes the basis for minimum energy requirements.

 In the previous I-Code cycle, NBI worked with AIA, U.S. DOE and other industry partners to offer proposals that would improve the 2012 International Energy Conservation Code (IECC) by 20% to 30%.
 NBI and partners offered comprehensive changes to the IECC based largely on NBI’s Core Performance Guide, which describes a direct and prescriptive path to high performance building that is practical, achievable and affordable.
 Read More

 NBI is involved in the International Code Council’s efforts to create a new green overlay code intended for more advanced jurisdictions and institutions.
 Known as the International Green Construction Code (IgCC), the IgCC provides an opportunityfor communities to adopt energy codes that are more advanced and holistic than the base IECC code or ASHRAE Standard 90.1.
 Read More

 NBI has identified four studies as a general survey of the cost impact of increasing the level of energy efficiency in commercial new construction and major retrofits.
 Summaries of relevant conclusions are provided along with links to the individual reports.
 While not an exhaustive survey of cost material available, this is an indication of general experience with market costs when higher levels of energy efficiency are specified.
 Read More